dylanbrandtner/CarND-Behavioral-Cloning-P3-Dylan/README.md

 #### 1. Solution Design Approach

 The overall strategy for deriving a model architecture was to start with an existing model used in autonomous driving.
-I used the neural network used by Nvida as it was already a proven way to autonomously operate a vehicle.
+I used the neural network from Nvidia's autonomous driving team as it was already a proven way to autonomously operate a vehicle (and was suggested in the training materials).

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set and ran my model in the simulator.
+In order to gauge how well the model was working, I split my image and steering angle data into a training and validation sets and ran my model in the simulator.
 I found that my first model had a _very_ small validation loss (less than 0.01), but only preformed well on staight paths and without hitting the edges of the track.
 It was unable to recover from any deviations from center driving.
 Instead of making major adjustments to the architecture, I instead augmented the data.
 This will be covered more in section 3 below as data collection and augmentation had the biggest impact on my results.

 I didn't have any major issues with overfitting, and since Nvidia's network did not contain any dropout, I decided not to introduce it myself.

 After augmenting the dataset with enough information, and setting the epochs to an amount where the validation loss leveled out, I reached a reasonable stopping point.

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+At the end of the process, the vehicle was able to drive autonomously around the track without leaving the road and recover from minor overlaps with the side lane lines/curbs.

 #### 2. Final Model Architecture